top of page

 The Inclusion Lens: Strategic and Sustainable Belonging

-Inclusion often gets tucked away in a corner office or a specific department.
-That's usually where it starts to stall.
-When schools get this right, it stops being a 'provision map' and starts being a mindset.
+Inclusion often gets tucked away with specialists or treated as a separate, individualised track.
+That's usually where it starts to stall under the weight of administrative bureaucracy.
+When schools get this right, it stops being about managing diagnostic labels and provision maps, and starts being a universal mindset.

-I’ve seen teams move from reacting to problems to actually designing the school so the friction points don't happen in the first place.
-It’s about belonging.
-Not just for the students, but for the staff too.
-It’s the language people use in the corridors.
-When inclusion is part of the identity, you don't need a special initiative to make people feel they fit.
+I’ve seen teams move from reacting to individual deficits to making core instruction accessible by default, proactively designing lessons so the friction points don't happen in the first place.
+It’s about a culture of belonging, which is critical for both wellbeing and effective learning.
+When this kind of proactive inclusion is simply part of the whole-school identity, you don't need a special initiative or a separate intervention to make people feel they fit.
 They just do.

 Assessment & Data